The Lizzie Bennet Diaries

 The first YouTube show to win a Primetime Emmy

-In 2013, The Lizzie Bennet Diaries won the Primetime Emmy for Outstanding Creative Achievement in Interactive Media — Original Interactive Program, becoming the first YouTube-distributed series to win a Primetime Emmy.
+In 2013, The Lizzie Bennet Diaries won an Emmy award for Outstanding Creative Achievement in Interactive Media – Original Interactive Program, becoming the first YouTube-distributed series to win a Primetime Emmy.
 The award specifically recognized the transmedia work: the character social accounts, the interactive architecture, the blurring of the boundary between the story world and the real world.

 The numbers told a parallel story.
-The show accumulated over 60 million YouTube views, built an active fanbase across dozens of platforms, and launched a Kickstarter for a DVD release that met its $60,000 goal in under six hours and ultimately raised over $462,000.
-All of this happened with no marketing budget and through an audience that was genuinely evangelical about the show.
+The show accumulated over 60 million YouTube views, built an active fanbase across dozens of platforms, and launched a Kickstarter for a DVD release that met its $60,000 goal in under six hours and ultimately raised almost half a million dollars.
+All of this happened with no marketing budget, and through an audience that was genuinely evangelical about the show.